AAU-Edge-Computing-and-Networking/DRL-modelling-of-PUFs/README.md

 ## How to use

-To run single experiments use one of the following (use `--help-` for a list of arguments):
+To run single experiments use one of the following (use `--help` for a list of arguments):
 ```
 python3 blablabla.py
 ...